 Adding Images To Articles

 When used correctly, your photos and images will help your readers to understand your articles better.
 “A picture is worth a thousand words” is an old saying but it probably doesn’t apply to Google.
-It is, however, definitely true when you decide to spice up 1,000 boring words, explain what you mean in a graphic, flow chart diagram, infographic or slideshow to ensure your images and content are more appealing.
+It is, however, definitely true when you decide to spice up 1,000 boring words, explain what you mean in a graphic, flow chart diagram, infographic or slideshow to ensure your images and content are more appealing to both humans and google images.

 To make them more appealing, you should add photos to every article you write.
 What’s more, because visual search is becoming increasingly relevant, it could turn out that adding them to your articles could give you a pleasant bit of traffic.
 Getting visual content means you can probably also make the picture SEO a little higher on your to-do list, whether it’s in guest posts for your articles or on your blog.